xkjyeah/ams-bookings-planner/README.md

 7. [ ] Import a bunch of regular / historical trips (for dialysis)
 10. [X] Disable all controls in editor if trip is cancelled
 11. [ ] Migrate a trip to a different date if date changed
+  - [ ] show the next day's trips up to around...
+3am?
+  - [ ] save a trip to the following day, if it is past midnight

 12. [ ] Add additional information about driver / medic (e.g. phone number)
 13. [ ] Allow driver/medics to be imported from another day?
 14. [ ] Allow driver/medics to have starting/ending times/locations?

 15. [ ] import trips from a datastore, e.g. dialysis

 16. [X] Create new trip.
 Bundle all unassigned trips to a different row
 17. [X] Show current position of ambulances
 18. [X] Adjust height of chart for multiple rows